-ILSR’s 2020 Community Power Scorecard highlights which states, like Massachusetts, give communities the most power to advance clean energy and which, like Louisiana, are relentless barriers to local economic development through renewable power.
+ILSR’s Community Power Scorecard highlights which states, like Massachusetts, give communities the most power to advance clean energy and which, like Louisiana, are relentless barriers to local economic development through renewable power.
 What policies make Massachusetts a champion?
-The following sections walk through models of the best policies in each of the eight areas covered in the Community Power Scorecard.
+The following sections walk through models of the best policies in each of the nine areas covered in the Community Power Scorecard.

 Net metering establishes rules and compensation for individuals and businesses who produce their own electricity on-site.
 The best net metering rules can be found in the Interstate Renewable Energy Council’s (IREC’s) model net metering rules with two small modifications:

 - Add “reasonable” as a qualifier for any fixed charges that will not be able to be offset by on-site power generation

 - Require excess credits not used when a customer terminates service to be gifted to the state’s low-income assistance program